actions/runner-images/help/Readme.md

 - `ImageType` - The type of the image being generated.
 Valid options are: "Windows2016", "Windows2019", "Ubuntu1604", "Ubuntu1804", "Ubuntu2004".
 - `AzureLocation` - The location of the resources being created in Azure.
 For example "East US".

-Function will automatically create all required Azure resources and kick off a packer image generation for the selected image type.
+The function automatically creates all required Azure resources and kicks off packer image generation for the selected image type.

-*Please, check synopsis of `GenerateResourcesAndImage` for details about non mandatory parameters.*
+*Please, check synopsis of `GenerateResourcesAndImage` for details about non-mandatory parameters.*

 #### Generated VM Deployment
-After successful image generation, you can deploy Virtual Machine based on generated VHD using [CreateAzureVMFromPackerTemplate](https://github.com/actions/virtual-environments/blob/main/helpers/CreateAzureVMFromPackerTemplate.ps1) script.
+After the successful image generation, Virtual Machine can be created from the generated VHD using [CreateAzureVMFromPackerTemplate](https://github.com/actions/virtual-environments/blob/main/helpers/CreateAzureVMFromPackerTemplate.ps1) script.
 ```
 Import-Module C:\virtual-environments\helpers\CreateAzureVMFromPackerTemplate.ps1